 Colcrys (colchicine) is compound derived from the dried seeds of the autumn crocus or meadow saffron (Colchicum autumnale).
 Colcrys is approved for the prophylaxis and treatment of acute gout flares, and for the treatment of patients with familial Mediterranean fever.

-FDA Approval History for Colcrys
+Development History and FDA Approval Process for Colcrys

 |Oct 22, 2009||FDA Approves Colcrys (colchicine, USP) for Prevention of Gout Flares|